 This is the dessert section, and the choices on offer are similar during all sittings.
 Look out for carrot cake, muffins, crème brûlée and gelato with assorted toppings to add.
 They also have hot dessert favorites such as apple pie and peach cobbler.

-Feast on AYCE lobsters for just $64.99 every Wednesday dinner from 2 pm till 9 pm.
+Feast on AYCE lobsters every Wednesday & Thursday from 2 pm till 9 pm.
 This is Palms Buffet’s most sort-after dinner and you can expect long waiting times, extending past three hours, reservations are highly encouraged.

 Do not mind the wait since the lobsters are in plenty.
 Palms has two lobster stations, serving unlimited lobsters all night and you won’t run out of the sauces regardless of the time you spend at the buffet.